Economics: Competition and Regulation

 - This is a track of MSc Economics.
 You can choose to follow the main program or one of the tracks.

 - Data Science and Society

 Upon graduating you will have obtained the following title (as stated on your diploma): Master of Science.

 With a specialization in competition and regulation, you are fully skilled in applying combined insights from economics, industrial organization, and competition law to ensure fair competition and positive economic effects.
 These combined skills prepare you for a career at competition authorities, regulatory bodies, ministries of economic affairs, consultancy firms on competition and regulation, international organizations such as the EU and OECD, and economic departments of large firms.

 - Policy advisor at the Dutch Health Authority (NZA)

 - Economist at the Dutch Authority for Consumers and Markets (ACM)

-- Scientist / Economist at CPB Economic Policy Analysis
+- Economist at Netherlands Bureau for Economic Policy Analysis (CPB)

 - 100% are (very) satisfied with the Master's program